DOI-ONRR/blog-nrrd/src/pages/contacts/index.md

 After meeting with the team, I knew that I needed to differentiate between the categories and test out the design with a sample company.
 I decided I could start mocking up my sketches and presented them to everyone during our next meeting.
 The team suggested that I remove the legend because the filter options would save room and make the directory less cluttered.

 When I presented my updated wireframe in the next meeting, my mentor, Shannon, and others were confused about whether the user had to use the search function first or not.
 From this feedback, I decided to make the prototype more dynamic and less linear to make the functionality clearer to the user.
-Additional feedback I received was regarding the drop-down filters,: to  group everything by category and create a filter for each with its own drop-down menu.
+Additional feedback I received was regarding the drop-down filters, to  group everything by category and create a filter for each with its own drop-down menu.

 From the feedback, I went back and updated the IA bulleted list for the filters.
 Then I ran into the problem of how to categorize the main categories, which I brought up at the next intern meeting.